quantumquantara-arch/aureon/nexlevelai-structural-embeddings/helix_spin_structural_embedding.md

 # Helix-Spin Structural Embedding
-NexLevelAI – Structural Embeddings Engine
+Aureon – Structural Embeddings Engine

 0. PURPOSE
-This file defines how **helix-spin magnetic domains** are embedded directly into the NexLevelAI structural-embedding engine.
+This file defines how **helix-spin magnetic domains** are embedded directly into the Aureon structural-embedding engine.
 This establishes:

 - how helix-spin curvature becomes a structural vector